hadleymcneill/Rockepy/README.md

 - **Sub-Orbital Flight**: Tailored for missions that do not require orbit achievement, the Sub-Orbital Flight feature within Rockepy offers a detailed analysis of launch ascent trajectories, vehicle performance under atmospheric conditions, and recovery operations.
 It is ideal for sounding rockets, ballistic simulations, or any application requiring sub-orbital flight.
 This module allows for the exploration of various flight profiles, including the impact of drag coefficient, thrust-to-weight ratios, thrust performance during ascent and descent phases.
 Additionally, users can simulate the effects of different environmental conditions on the rocket's trajectory, ensuring a comprehensive understanding and planning of sub-orbital missions.

-## A brief look at whats possible with Rockepy
+## A brief look at what's possible with Rockepy

 #### Suborbital Launch Analysis
 <p align="center">